zawataki/Vimchro/README.md

 # Vimchro
 This is Chrome extensions for browsing like Vim.
 This extensions override default shortcut of Chrome.
+You can disable temporary this extensions, if you press &lt;Shift + Esc&gt; or &lt;Insert&gt; key.

 # Available key bindings
 ## Scroll